r-grandorder/tri-hermes/en/pages/avalon.md

 ---

 **Artoria:**
-Ye-yes, I am! !
+Ye-yes, I am!!
 Why am I acting so brazen...!

 **Artoria:**
 Yes.
 Nobody would like a bumpkin like me around...huh?